 What Is a Serious Injury?

-In New York State, experiencing minor injuries after an auto accident may not be enough to pursue a strong claim against the driver responsible for your accident.
+In New York State, experiencing minor injuries after car crash may not be enough to pursue a strong claim against the driver responsible for your accident.
 In order to bring a valid personal injury claim, a doctor must determine that you sustained a “serious physical injury” directly caused by the accident.

 Symptoms of Injuries